johndpope/gromacs-gmxapi/python_packaging/README.md

 ## Docker and Travis-CI testing

+All of this is transitionary, and reflects our need to be able to see code work in order to review it satisfactorily in the period when GROMACS CI infrastructure is ready for the load.
+At some point the Docker and notebook aspects will change, or be removed as appropriate.

 The Python packaging will be tested on Jenkins with Docker-based CI, but this infrastructure is a little way off.
 In the mean time, we are trying to submit changes that do not affect main line GROMACS development or building and to